 Symptoms of phantom pain often begin shortly after your amputation.
 You may feel stabbing, burning sensations.
 You may feel as if the missing part is being squeezed.
 It may throb.
 You may feel like the missing part is being bent into a painful position.
 These sensations may come and go, or you may feel them all the time.
 Some of the sensations may include the following:

 - Heat or cold

 Phantom pain is believed to be linked to your brain and nervous system.
 When a piece of your body is removed, your brain no longer receives sensory signals from that area.
 Your confused brain may remap itself.
 It may begin to associate the missing part with another part of your body.
 This leads to painful sensations.
 Damaged nerves near the site of your amputation may also play a role in your pain.

-Treatment options may include medications, nerve stimulation and other therapeutic techniques.
-Your healthcare provider can create a care plan that is right for your needs.
+Treatment options may include are medications, nerve stimulation, and other therapeutic techniques.
+Dr. Trujillo can create a care plan that is right for your needs.
+Pain treatments may include:

 © 2016 Swarm Interactive, Inc.